 2. God says my weakness has purpose.

 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.2 Corinthians 12:10 (ESV)

 In our inadequacy, God can work through us, because we get out of His way and let him.
 Our failures reveal self-reliance and help us rely on God.
 If we could do it all, we wouldn’t find ourselves sobbing at His feet asking for help.
 Our failings force me to depend more fully on God’s sufficiency.
 This girl, with perfectionist tendencies, needs reminding.Our failures reveal self-reliance and help us rely on God. #thisgratefulmama #gratitude #dependonGod Click To Tweet

 3. God promises grace.

 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.Hebrews 4:15-16

 Grace, upon grace, upon grace.
 While wallowing in self-pity and frustration over what I cannot do, I wonder what God thinks.
 Is God looking at me, shaking His head and perfect finger at my poor preparation?
 Does He scoff at my tears and say, “You did this to yourself?”

 Nope.
 Absolutely not.

-God offers forgiveness for my lack of preparation, and for my sharp words at the kids.
-He forgives me for messing up the work He gave me to do and for trying to do it in my own, limited strength.
-I don’t deserve His kindness – its grace.
+God offers forgiveness for our lack of preparation, and for our sharp words at the kids.
+He forgives us for messing up the work He gave us to do and for trying to do it in our own, limited strength.
+We don’t deserve His kindness – its grace.
 A gift undeserved.
 It’s because of grace that we can approach His throne, clothed in Jesus’ righteousness, with the confidence He won’t turn us away.